Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Training setup and main results

 and we note $\alpha^\ast = \argmin_{\alpha \in \rr} \phi(\alpha)$.
 Interestingly, the limiting parameter $\alpha^\ast$ coincides with the parametrization minimizing the worst-case error rate given by the spike contribution to $e(\alpha)$.
-Hence, Theorems \ref{thm:one_param_optimal} and \ref{thm:two_param_optimal} show that the CA models are in a sense minimax optimal in the large $T$ and $L_{\rm te}$ limits.
+Hence, Theorems \ref{thm:one_param_optimal} and \ref{thm:two_param_optimal} show that our CA models are minimax optimal in the large $T$ and $L_{\rm te}$ limits.